 When Will Black Panther 2 Be Released?

-Black Panther 2 is set to be released on May 6th, 2022.
+Black Panther 2 was set to be released on May 6th, 2022.
+Due to delays, the sequel is now schedule to be released July 8, 2022.

 Wolverine Rumored To Appear In Black Panther 2